BytemarkHosting/docker-webdav/README.md

 ```
 ### Secure WebDAV with SSL

 We recommend you use a reverse proxy (eg, Traefik) to handle SSL certificates.
+You can see an example of how to do that [here](https://github.com/BytemarkHosting/configs-webdav-docker).

 If you're happy with a self-signed SSL certificate, specify `-e SSL_CERT=selfsigned` and the container will generate one for you.